 I was Michael Jorden for a moment in time.
 I was a GOD!
 (Yes, a little grandiose, but it’s my blog and I can be as grandiose as I want to be.)

 I know that you’re saying, “Okay, great ya jock boy, what the hell does this have to do with writing?”

-There are times when I’m writing, I see a scene in my head with such clarity that I’m actually living the scene in real time.
-(In my head of course) When I sit and write, most of the time I have a general idea what I want to write about and then kind of make it up as I go.
-These scenes are mostly filler scenes between main events or inciting event.
+There are times when I’m writing, I see a scene in my head with such clarity that I’m actually living the scene in real-time.
+(In my head of course) When I sit and write, I usually have a general idea of what I want to write about and then kind of make it up as I go.
+These scenes are mostly filler scenes between main events or inciting events.
 The main scenes in my head are when I can slip into the “Zone”.

-I could imagine that if someone were to film me during one of these episodes, I would look like a man just staring at a computer typing him ass off.
+I could imagine that if someone were to film me during one of these episodes, I would look like a man just staring at a computer typing his ass off.
 It would look strange, the faraway, unfocused look in my eyes.
-I would probably freak myself out just looking at it.
+I would probably freak myself out just looking at myself during these times of being in the “Zone”.
 When I talked to my writing friends about this phenomenon, they tell me about their own examples of being in the “Zone” too.

 I go back and read these scenes and am amazed, I think, “Holy crap, I wrote this!” (but not in a bad way) I do not remember writing the scenes, I just remember moving my hands to write what I saw in my head.